Pierre RudolfssonSenior Data Scientist

-It is safe to say that channels have changed, and these three aspects are essential to think about since changes in these also change both the available data for MMM as well as the expected relationship between spend and return.
+It’s safe to say that channels have changed.
+These three aspects are essential to think about since changes in these also change both the available data for MMM as well as the expected relationship between spend and return.
 A clear example of the importance in this is to think about the spend-return relationship for linear TV compared to Google Ads (Search):

-- Google Ads (Search): Both the spend and return axes will be scaled by variations in demand.
-Spend is not only decided by your bid, but it is also affected by the number of queries.
+Google Ads (Search): Both the spend and return axes will be scaled by variations in demand.
+Spend is not only decided by your bid, but is also affected by the number of queries.
 Tracking implies we know more about the causal links between the input of spend and the output of revenue.
-A multitude of parameters to control how we spend within the channel.

 - What do we get if we spend X in channel Y?

 - How much more can we spend in channel Y?

 - What is the effect of channel Y if we spend X in channel Z?